-Take out the apple slices, sprinkle with salt, and allow them to cool off.
+2. Remove from heat, sprinkle with salt, and allow to cool off.

-Lay out the dough half a centimeter high by putting it into a pan which has previously been greased with oil.
-Make sure that the dough goes over the pan’s
+5. Lay out the dough half a centimeter high by putting it into a pan which has previously been greased with oil.
+Make sure that the dough goes over the pan’s edge.

-Then put the filling on top of the dough: the onions, sultanas grapes and the olives.
+6. Then put the filling on top of the dough: the onion and apples, the sultanas, and the olives.